How to Calculate a Full-Time Equivalent (FTE)

 What Are Full-Time Equivalents?

-An FTE measures hours worked relative to a full-time schedule, enabling consistent comparisons across different time periods—be it a day, week, month, or year.
+An FTE measures hours worked relative to a full-time schedule, enabling consistent comparisons across different time periods, whether a day, week, month, or year.
 This metric is crucial for monitoring staffing levels and analyzing workforce data over time.
-For instance, comparing one employee’s 40-hour week to another’s is straightforward, but FTEs shine when comparing a single week’s hours to an annual average.
+For instance, comparing one employee's 40-hour week to another's is straightforward, but FTEs shine when comparing a single week's hours to an annual average.

 Calculating FTEs Across Time Periods